 Throughout February, Kids Code Jeunesse will be running free, online Code In The Stars workshops across Canada to teach kids the basics of Python.

 This equips kids with the knowledge they need to take part in the Astro Pi challenge - but you can still enter the competition without attending a workshop.

-We created a short webinar to make sure your Astro Pi session runs smoothly!
+We created a short video to help educators or community groups to run their own Astro Pi session smoothly!

 Make sure to share pictures, videos, quotes and screen captures on social media.
-Tag us at @kidscoding and use the hashtag #codeinthestars and #astropi
+Tag us at @kidscoding and use the hashtags #codeinthestars and #astropi

-The Astro Pi is a Raspberry Pi with a special casing for it to function properly in space.
-The Raspberry Pi is a computer, much like the computers you use already, except for its size!
-You can use Raspberry Pi to surf the internet, send an email, play music, recreate an image, or even do scientific experiments.
+The Astro Pi is a Raspberry Pi with a special casing which allows it to function properly in space.
+The Raspberry Pi is a computer, much like the computers you use already, except it’s the size of a credit card!

 Astro Pi is a project run by the European Space Agency in collaboration with the Raspberry Pi Foundation.
-Primarily a project to engage European students, this is the second year that Canadians have been invited to participate.
+Originally started in Europe, this is the fourth year that Canadians have been invited to participate.